ULHPC/tutorials/deep_learning/horovod/README.md

 Loss:  1.3958407640457153  accuracy:  0.5354567170143127
 ```

-ADD A COMMENT ABOUT THE RESULTS
-proposal:
-In this particular case, both the accuracy and the training time are improved by using 2 GPUs.
+The training time are improved by using 2 GPUs compared to 1.

 ### PyTorch2